dotse/tls-fed-auth/tls-fed-auth.md

 The following are non-normative references to established frameworks:

 -   eIDAS: The eIDAS regulation establishes a framework for electronic identification and trust services within the European Union.
 It ensures secure and standardized electronic interactions across member states, facilitating mutual recognition of electronic IDs.
-Operators can refer to the eIDAS framework for guidance on robust authentication and identity verification processes.
-See [@eIDAS].
+Operators can refer to the eIDAS framework for guidance on robust authentication and identity verification processes [@eIDAS].

 -   eduGAIN: eduGAIN is an interfederation service connecting identity federations worldwide, primarily within the research and education sectors.
-It ensures high standards of security and interoperability, allowing institutions to collaborate seamlessly. eduGAIN's processes for vetting can serve as a useful reference.
-See [@eduGAIN].
+It ensures high standards of security and interoperability, allowing institutions to collaborate seamlessly. eduGAIN's processes for vetting, as described in [@eduGAIN], can serve as a useful reference.

 ## Metadata Authenticity